sarah-litz/Simulation_Control/Control/README.md

 # Control Package

-Property of Donaldson Lab at the University of Colorado at Boulder

 ## Description

     the control package contains the classes, configurations, and scripts used in running an experiment.
+An experiment is built on Mode(s), where each mode contains unique logic for how a box should operate.

 ## Command for Running an Experiment

 `python3 -m Control`

+## Quick Start Guide

+1. Create a Control Mode
+    - use Control/Modes/Example.py as a template for creating a control mode ( copy and paste the file contents into a new file )
+2. Setup __main__() so the new Control Mode will execute
+    - follow along with the TODO's that are commented throughout the __main__ module in order to add the new Control Mode to the experiment
+3. Run the Control Package!
+    - positioned just outside of the Control directory, run `python3 -m Control` from the terminal.

-# Writing Your Own Experiment
+# Detailed User Guide: Writing Your Own Experiment

 ## Configuring an Experiment with Map.json